 Abortion in Ewes

 Infectious causes of abortion are most common after day 100 of pregnancy.
 While sporadic losses are variably attributed to handling procedures or movement, an abortion rate in excess of two per cent is suggestive of an infectious cause and veterinary investigation is essential at an early stage.
-Enzootic abortion of ewes, Toxoplasma gondii and Campylobacter species cause over 70 per cent of abortion outbreaks in the UK.
-The cost of abortion is variably quoted as £20 to £65 per aborted ewe and likely to be much higher in 2010 with increasing lamb prices.
+Enzootic abortion of ewes, Toxoplasma gondii and Campylobacter species cause over 80 per cent of abortion outbreaks in the UK.
+The cost of abortion is variably quoted as £85 per aborted ewe.

 General principles - Biosecurity and Biocontainment

 Biosecurity and biocontainment are buzz words in agriculture but are often forgotten during a trip to the market or on a busy day at lambing time.
 Such sound principles are integral to the success and profitability of your farm and must never be dismissed as interference.

 Fig 1: All abortions should be thoroughly investigated - each costs you around £85

 Fig 2: The most common causes of abortion are readily prevented by vaccination

 Reduce/prevent the introduction of new diseases onto your farm from outside sources.

 Freedom from most infectious causes of abortion is best achieved by maintaining a closed clean flock.

 Reduce/prevent the movement of infectious diseases on your farm.